-- Prize to the value of £500 for the overall winner, and a chance to enter the national 3MT competition
+- Prize tba for the overall winner, and a chance to enter the national 3MT competition

-- Prize to the value of £100 for the popular choice award
+- Prize tba for the popular choice award

 This video won't be public, and it won't be judged for its technical quality: our judges will be looking for people who can communicate their research in an interesting, engaging and clear way.

 Stage 2: Shortlisting.
-Our team of judges will select a shortlist, and if you are shortlisted you will go forward to the final on 19th June 2019.
-All submissions will be reviewed and the best 8 taken forward.
-Successful finalists will be notified by 24th May.
+Our team of judges will select a shortlist, and if you are shortlisted you will go forward to the Warwick final.
+All submissions will be reviewed and the best taken forward.
+Successful finalists will be notified.

 Stage 4: SAVE THE DATE!
-The 3MT final, 19th June 2019, 15:00 - 17:30 (including wine reception).
-Finalists will present their Three Minute Thesis for a live audience of staff, students and guests in the Ramphal Lecture Theatre.
+The 3MT final, TBA.
+Finalists will present their Three Minute Thesis for a live audience of staff, students and guests.
 All finalists will be videoed and these videos will be publicly available online after the event.

 This event will also be live streamed.
 Should you book you are giving consent to be included.

 Post-event: The Warwick winner will be entered into the online national semi-final (date tbc - July/August).
-If selected for the national final, you will need to be available to travel to Birmingham for the evening of 16th September 2019.
+If selected for the national final, you will need to be available to travel on the date.
 Travel costs will be covered.

 What are the judges looking for?